-Q 9.
-Is a mechanical plant the logical way forward for HVSSD?
+Is a mechanical plant the logical way forward for HVSSD.
 What has the district done about looking into this?

-HVSSD did build a mechanical plant in 2012 to expand its treatment capacity.
-Yet at the time HVSSD did not expand its disposal capacity.
+HVSSD did build a mechanical plant in 2012 to expand it's treatment capacity.
+Yes at the time HVSSD did not expand it's disposal capacity.
 Now it needs to.

-Q 10.
-If HVSSD ever goes to only a mechanical plant will odors stop?
+If HVSSD ever goes to a mechanical plant will odors stop?

-ANSWER: No, as long as humans emit odors in the bathroom then both mechanical plants and lagoons will emit odors.
+No. As long as huans emit odors in the bathroom then both mechanical plants and lagoons will emit odors.

 Whether HVSSD uses lagoons or a mechanical plant there are odors in wastewater treatment.

 HVSSD is committed to keeping any odors to a minimum.
 In spring of 2020 we experienced a very rare upset due to some much needed repairs.
 With these repairs completed the odors have been minimized, and further corrective actions are in place.

 Can JSSD (Jordanelle Special Service District) take some of the sewage coming to the current plant?

 No. Up until August 2020 JSSD was sending their sewage to HVSSD for treatment.

 The JSSD mechanical plant is designed for a 1 MGD (million gallons per day) capacity; whereas HVSSD is designed for four times that.